yousuketakada/refactoring_example/doc/memo.md

 we declare its members `amount_for` and `volume_credits_for` virtual and its destructor protected
 (so that it cannot be directly instantiated nor destructed except through its derived classes).
-We then define derived calculators each for each `Play::Type`, namely, `TragedyCalculator` for `Play::Type::Tragedy` and `ComedyCalculator` for `Play::Type::Comedy`
+We then define concrete calculators derived from `PerformanceCalculator` each for each `Play::Type`, namely, `TragedyCalculator` for `Play::Type::Tragedy` and `ComedyCalculator` for `Play::Type::Comedy`
 (although they are empty for now, this is a step toward _Replace Type Code with Subclasses_):